wabiconf/2025/_talks/talk7.md

 with a run-length compressed tag structure that enables efficient retrieval of all unique graph locations where a query pattern appears.
-We introduce a novel construction algorithm that combines unique k-mers, graph-based extensions, and haplotype traversal to compute the tag array in a memory-efficient manner.
+We introduce a novel construction algorithm that combines unique $k$-mers, graph-based extensions, and haplotype traversal to compute the tag array in a memory-efficient manner.
 To support large genomes, we process each chromosome independently and then